secretGeek/til/gitbook/web_hooks.md

 It might take a minute.
 If you go to your book while it is building, they show you a "building" page.

+> Your book is currently being updated, this can take up to a few minutes.